This is a guide specifically for Auxiliares de Conversación

 Tasa 790-012

 If you have a local Spanish bank account, use your bank branch.
 If you do not have a local Spanish bank account, you can still use a physical bank branch without issue.
 I’ve had great luck with Caja Rural in the past.
-Just go up with your Tasa Modelo filled out, your ID (Passport), and your exact payment.
+Just go up with your Tasa Modelo filled out, your ID (Passport), and your payment.
 To fill out the form, use the following link.

 After filling out the form, download the form and print it out.
 Make sure to sign it!
 Bring the form with exact cash to a bank branch and pay the fee there.
 Make sure you receive a stamped form in return.
 This is your proof that you paid the Tasa.
 Bring it to your TIE appointment.